abhimanyuPathania/microfrontend-udemy/README.md

 - Look into more frontend routing solutions.
 - Style using CSS modules rather than depending on CSS in JS solution.
 - Integrate a backend service.
+- Figure out versions and variants scheme for micro frontends